dawithw-zz/semaphore/README.md

 - In __usr/src/sys/sys/__
   -proc.h

-> Note: The files above are from the kernel of the OpenBSD 3.5, with the modified code annotated by comments.
+> Note: The files above are from the kernel of the OpenBSD 3.5.
+Modified code is annotated by comments.

 cop4600.c  (not part of the original kernel)